Adrian-Jablonski/MongoDB/README.md

 Connect to MongoDB using the Mongo shell While the MongoDB daemon is running, from a different Command prompt window run C:\mongodb\bin\mongo.exe.
 On my PC (C:\Program Files\MongoDB\Server\4.2\bin\mongo.exe)

+## Mongo hacker
+Used to highlight mongo syntax in the terminal

+npm install -g mongo-hacker

 ## Using Mongo Shell
 show dbs    // lists databases